 Some search rankings will change every time Google makes an algorithm update.
 This means that some websites benefit from better rankings, while others suffer traffic losses because of their search ranking being decreased.
 Some penalised sites may lose all their traffic entirely.

 Why Does Google Penalise Websites?

 The exact details of each algorithm update are not released.
 However, Google gives general guidelines about what behaviour or content can lead to a penalty.
-The following are some of the reasons websites have received penalties in the past.
+If you’re wondering what would result in a Google penalty, the following are some of the reasons websites have received penalties in the past.